Seemee/algoxtools/README.md

     axt.uncover( array )
 ```
 ### void uncover( array )
-Uncover the current row and colum entry of the array selected by mcr_cover
+Uncover the nodes previously linked to current row and colum entry in the array (selected by mcr_cover)

 ### void search( array )
 internal search function used for testing, prints the first 5 exact covers, if available